One of the most popular forms of inexpensive advertising for small businesses is the pay-per-click (PPC) model.

 Customer journey mapping for PPC conversion

-A great PPC campaign is nothing without a proper understanding of the customer’s journey from paid click to on-site conversion.
+A great small business PPC campaign is nothing without a proper understanding of the customer’s journey from paid click to on-site conversion.
 In fact, a study found that 86 percent of senior-level marketers expressed the critical nature of creating a cohesive customer journey.

 But even the most seasoned AdWords veterans often make two mistakes while managing campaigns: